bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 {{ MACROS___make_filename_template(datatypes=["eeg"], suffixes=["channels"]) }}

-This file is RECOMMENDED as it provides easily searchable information across BIDS datasets for for example, general curation, response to queries or batch analysis.
+This file is RECOMMENDED as it provides easily searchable information across BIDS datasets for example, general curation, response to queries or batch analysis.
 To avoid confusion, the channels SHOULD be listed in the order they appear in the EEG data file.